 - 1. Well Interference a proactive well interference response plan should be submitted, approved and made a condition of all permits.
 If the permittee fails to respond adequately, DNR has a well interference complaint investigation authority and process in place to determine if the well interference report is related to an appropriation permit and will take action to restore water to the complainants if warranted. - 2.
-Water Use Conflicts If the DNR anticipates or determines that there is a limited volume of available water to one or more existing or proposed large water appropriator with the same level of water allocation priority (i.e. two competing silica sand operations), the DNR will invite the LGU to participate in a water use conflict resolution process to develop an allocation plan in accordance with Minnesota Rules. - 3.
-Calcareous Fen Impacts If based on the hydrogeologic investigation report and monitoring data, there is a potential for impacts to a nearby calcareous fen, the approval of a Calcareous Fen Management Plan by the DNR Commissioner will be required prior to the commencement of the silica sand mining activity.
-The review and coordination of any proposed Calcareous Fen Management Plan will be coordinated with the LGU
+Water Use Conflicts If the DNR anticipates or determines that there is a limited volume of available water to one or more existing or proposed large water appropriator with the same level of water allocation priority (i.e. two competing silica sand operations), the DNR will invite the LGU to participate in a water use conflict resolution process to develop an allocation plan in accordance with Minnesota Rules.

-- through the Wetland Conservation Act (WCA) Technical Evaluation Team (TEP).
-See the Calcareous Fen subsection for more details. - 4.
+- 3. Calcareous Fen Impacts If based on the hydrogeologic investigation report and monitoring data, the DNR determines that a calcareous fen will be impacted, a Calcareous Fen Management Plan (CFMP) must be approved by the DNR Commissioner prior to the commencement of the silica sand activity that would cause the impact (M.S.
+103G.223).
+The project sponsor is responsible for preparing the Draft CFMP.
+The DNR will coordinate the review and approval the CFMP in cooperation with the Wetland Conservation Act (WCA) LGU and the Technical Evaluation Panel (TEP).
+See subsection E.6.
+Calcareous Fens for more details. - 4.
 Impacts to other Wetland Dependent Resources If based on the hydrogeologic investigation report and monitoring data that there is an impact to a water dependent resource, the DNR and LGU should enter into discussions with the permit applicant to identifying appropriate actions or changes to operations to avoid, mitigate or compensate for the impact and amend permit conditions accordingly. - 5.
 Trout Stream Setback Permit Requirement in Paleozoic Plateau In the Paleozoic Plateau area of southeast Minnesota, all new silica sand mining operations within a mile of a designated trout stream are required to apply for and obtain a trout stream setback permit from the DNR prior to operation of the mine.
-See the Trout Stream and Class 2A Waters subsection for more details.
+See subsection E.5. on Trout Streams and Class 2A Waters for more details.